What’s That Noise in the Attic? Signs You Have a Wild Intruder

 What to Do If You Suspect Wildlife in Your Attic

 If you suspect an animal has taken up residence in your attic, avoid trying to handle the situation yourself.
-Wildlife removal should always be done by trained professionals who can ensure both your safety and the humane treatment of the animal.
+Belleville wildlife control should always be done by trained professionals who can ensure both your safety and the humane treatment of the animal.

 Step 1: Schedule a Professional Inspection